All Episodes

 I love your smoker.

-I love everything you do, and the food tastes amazing.
+I love everything you do and the food tastes amazing.

-It's gonna make your Thanksgiving Christmas happier.
+It's going to make your Thanksgiving Christmas happier.

-I'm sending him this year.
+Oh, I'm sending this year.

-If he don't give you a smoker, call me, I'll take care of you.
+If he don't give you a smoker, call me.

 That's painful.